digital-asset/daml/docs/source/app-dev/custom-views/index.rst

 Provide access token to custom-view library
 -------------------------------------------

 Applications can provide an access token when setting up the client.
+The example below shows how to set `LedgerCallCredentials` on the `GrpcClientSettings`.

 .. code-block:: scala